How to pray to fight addiction

 Our debts, are our sins we have committed.
 It is wise to confess every sin we commit specifically to God.
 Yes He knows what you did.
 But we need to remind ourselves what we did so that we can remind ourselves about the destruction that is always caused by sin.
 To start to get help from God the key is to repent of our past sins and be determined to change.
 Now verse 13: And lead us not into temptation.

-Key point #1 Pray sincerely every hour “God lead me not into temptation.
+Key point #1 To eliminate gambling from your life pray sincerely every hour “God lead me not into temptation.
 This is a prayer God loves to answer.
 If you pray this prayer and also ask God where He wants to lead you, then you are really on to something.

 Next you may want to spend 15 minutes praying to be filled with the love of Jesus Christ.
 We need to spend some time experiencing the Almighty God.
 He is real and he will answer some of your prayers positively.
 He loves to answer the prayer to be filled with love because God is love and he wants you to be filled with love the way he is filled with love.